published on 11 December 2019 in earth

 “(…) Mountains are an important source of water, energy and biodiversity.
 Furthermore, they are a source of such key resources as minerals, forest products and agricultural products and of recreation.
 As a major ecosystem representing the complex and interrelated ecology of our planet, mountain environments are essential to the survival of the global ecosystem”

 (Agenda21, Rio de Janeiro, 1992, Chapter 13, Sustainable Mountain Development)

-Today, 11 December, is International Mountain Day (International Mountain Day – IMD), set up by the United Nations General Assembly in 2002 (with the first day held in 2003) to underline the importance of mountain areas in the world, also in relation to sustainable development and protection of the environment.
+Today, 11 December, is International Mountain Day – IMD, set up by the United Nations General Assembly in 2002 (with the first day held in 2003) to underline the importance of mountain areas in the world, also in relation to sustainable development and protection of the environment.
+Protection of mountains is also included in one of the United Nations Sustainable Development Goals (Life on land – Goal 15).
 The aim of the day is to attract the widest possible attention to mountain issues and make them one of the top international priorities ensuring the best possible quality of life and sustainable development in favour of millions of people who live in mountain areas.
 Indeed, mountains cover around a quarter of the Earth’s surface and are inhabited by 12% of the world’s population.
 They are some of the areas of our planet most threatened by deforestation, overexploitation of the territory, high migration rates, mining and tourist activities.

 Man and the mountain